elastic/integrations/CONTRIBUTING.md

    Bad candidate: *Collect application logs (log input)*

-   Good candidate: *Collect application logs*, *Collect standard logs for the application*
+   Good candidates: *Collect application logs*, *Collect standard logs for the application*

+4. Letter casing is important for screenshot descriptions.

+   These descriptions are visualized in the Kibana UI.
+It would be better experience to have them clean and consistent.

+   Bad candidate: *filebeat running on ec2 machine*

+   Good candidates: *Filebeat running on AWS EC2 machine*

 #### CI